nonplayer/hammercrawl/hc_complete_rules.md

 * Melee Attack the strongest-looking enemy within immediate striking range.
 * Move to the strongest-looking enemy within charging range and Melee Attack them.
 * Thrown (Missile) attach the strongest-looking enemy within Thrown Range.
-* Melee Attack the nearest living creature (friend or foe) within immediate striking range.
+* Melee Attack the strongest-looking standing living creature (friend or foe) within immediate striking range.
-* Mind Save (target: 18) to break rage or Collapse to the ground unconscious (remain unconscious for 3d6 minutes)
+* Mind Save (target: 15) to break rage or Collapse to the ground unconscious (remain unconscious for 3d6 minutes)

 A Berserker can choose to voluntarily fail either save and willingly let the rage overtake them and/or knock them unconscious afterward.
 They can also trigger it on their own by causing themselves 1 point of damage with a weapon.